pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo-part-1.md

 of we already use for storage of queues.

 The main disadvantages of pub/sub in themselves as event bus are:
-* they can not handle duplicates: in an HA setup all the replcias of a given client will get a separated copy of each event
+* they can not handle duplicates: in an HA setup all the replicas of a given client will get a separated copy of each event
 * they have no history: disconnected clients will miss any event published when they're not connected

 But none of those is a real disadvantage for us: